5 delicious recipes with chicken feet

 Maybe that could change from now on, if you look at these 5 recipes with chicken feet below!

-Every time we think of chicken feet, it brings us back to Hong Kong’s Temple Street where we tried chicken feet for the very first time.
+Every time we think of chicken feet, it brings us back to Hong Kong’s Temple Street where we tried chicken feet for the very first time in our lives.

-We saw it on the menu and the price for a portion of chicken feet was so low we decided to give it a go.
-If it turned out to be a letdown, at least it wouldn’t be a waste of money.
+We saw chicken feet on the menu and the price for a portion of chicken feet was so ridiculously low that we decided to give it a go.
+If it would turn out to be a horrible mistake, well then at least it wouldn’t be a waste of money.

 We got a plastic plate with a couple of braised chicken feet on it, and a dipping sauce.

 After trying it, we had to admit that it wasn’t bad at all.
-The meat (or skin) was very soft and yes, you kind of have to nibble your way around the bones and cartilage.
+The meat (or should we say skin) was very soft and yes, you kind of have to nibble your way around the bones and cartilage.

 But overall something we would order again.

 The American family sitting right next to us looked less convinced though, as if we had ordered fried tarantulas.

 What are the healthy benefits of eating chicken feet?